isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 In order to define an intrinsic binary search tree, we will proceed in two steps.
-First, we will define a BST indexed by its upper and lower bounds, which we can subsequently use to ensure everything is in its right place, without resorting to extrinsic techniques like `All`.
+First, we will define a BST indexed by its upper and lower bounds, which we can subsequently use to ensure everything is in its right place, without resorting to extrinsic techniques like `type:All`.
 We begin with a new module to sandbox our first step:

 ```agda
 module Intrinsic-BST-Impl {A : Set} (_<_ : A → A → Set) where
 ```

-As before, we make a `BST` type, but this time parameterized by a `lo` and `hi` bound.
-In the `empty` constructor we require a proof that `lo < hi`:
+As before, we make a `type:BST` type, but this time parameterized by a `lo` and `hi` bound.
+In the `ctor:empty` constructor we require a proof that `lo < hi`:

 ```agda
   data BST (lo hi : A) : Set where
     empty : lo < hi → BST lo hi
 ```

-Our other constructor, `branch`, now restricts the bounds of its left and right subtrees so their top and bottom bounds are the root, respectively:
+Our other constructor, `ctor:branch`, now restricts the bounds of its left and right subtrees so their top and bottom bounds are the root, respectively:

 ```agda